12.6 Fitness, Academy, and Continuing Readiness

 | Communication | Prompt, factual responses through official channels | Supports professionalism throughout selection |

-Keep studying lightly after the written exam if the hiring process continues.
-Review report-writing basics, workplace judgment, and policy-reading skills.
-These are not wasted even if no further written test occurs.
-They prepare you for interviews, academy learning, and the daily documentation expectations of correctional work.
+Keep studying lightly while the process continues.
+Review report-writing basics, workplace judgment, and policy-reading skills — none of it is wasted even if no further written test occurs, because it prepares you for the oral board, the academy classroom, and the documentation expectations of daily correctional work.
+Apply the same source caution to academy claims that you applied to exam claims: do not convert one agency's academy rule into a broad national statement.

-Professional conduct between steps matters.
-Continue checking email and the hiring portal.
-Attend appointments on time.
-Notify the agency through the approved channel if your availability or contact information changes.
-Save instructions and confirmations.
+Professional conduct between steps matters as much as performance during them.
+Continue checking email and the hiring portal, attend appointments on time, notify the agency through the approved channel if your availability or contact information changes, and save every instruction and confirmation.
 A missed message can delay or end a process even when the written test went well.

-The final lesson is source discipline.
-The same rule that began the study guide still controls the end: the agency announcement, testing notice, and official instructions govern the process.
+The final lesson is source discipline: the agency announcement, testing notice, and official instructions govern the process from start to finish.
 Use vendor facts where they apply, avoid stale claims, and keep your conduct factual, accountable, and professional.

 You've completed this section